openshift-kni/scheduler-plugins/RESYNC.md

 `git merge upstream/master`

-fix conflicts introduced by kni-local changes and send PR for review
+Fix conflicts introduced by kni-local changes and send PR for review.
+After fixing the conflicts, add all the updated files:

+`git add .`

+Then complete the merge by committing:

+`git commit`

+This would create a merge commit with a title like:  `Merge remote-tracking branch 'upstream/master' into resync-...`

+**Notes:

+* We want to preserve the original commits hashes from upstream.
+Hence at the end of the resync we should see that commit hash of an upstream commit is the same one in the resync PR commit.
+Thus avoid having the case of "<us-username> authored and <or-username> committed <time> ago" which will override the original hash and create a new one.

-Note: following RH internal agreement that resulted in https://github.com/openshift-kni/scheduler-plugins/pull/285/commits/4d80e29f16036cf8a75890785d4bf3c3fb914022, future resyncs that pull `go.mod` updates from u/s will require to run ` make -f Makefile.kni update-vendor` in order to update the vendor resources.
+* following RH internal agreement that resulted in https://github.com/openshift-kni/scheduler-plugins/pull/285/commits/4d80e29f16036cf8a75890785d4bf3c3fb914022, future resyncs that pull `go.mod` updates from u/s will require to run ` make -f Makefile.kni update-vendor` in order to update the vendor resources.

 ### Patching openshift-kni specific commits